Karthik-GigaByte/Advanced-EDA-for-Genomic-Data-Analysis/README.md

 The analysis involves several key steps:

-1. **filtering the sample ID's**: To keep the first column and deleting the remaining
+1. **Filtering the sample IDs**: To keep the first column and deleting the remaining
   ```bash
    cut -f1 igsr-ceu.tsv.tsv > CEU_samples.txt
    ```